synapticloop/panl/README.md

    - ~~Should be able to be configured to be displayed as (or something along the lines of it):~~
    - ~~`/Colours:Black,Blue/W/`~~
-1. BOOLEAN Facet set checkbox value (Low priority)
+1. ~~BOOLEAN Facet set checkbox value (Low priority)~~
+   - **[Released in version 9-2.0.0]**
-   - Have an additional option for whether a BOOLEAN facet should be displayed as a checkbox, the property either doesn't exist or is set to true or false depending on which of the boolean values should be highlighted.
+   - ~~Have an additional option for whether a BOOLEAN facet should be displayed as a checkbox, the property either doesn't exist or is set to true or false depending on which of the boolean values should be highlighted.~~
-   - Thought is required as to whether this becomes an additional key in the available facets, and whether it should be permanent.
+   - ~~Thought is required as to whether this becomes an additional key in the available facets, and whether it should be permanent.~~
 1. Multiple lookaheads based on query fields (Low priority)
    - This has a dependency on the 'Specific Solr field search query options' and would allow a lookahead to work only on specific fields.
 Although